 At the end of the day, it all comes down to implementation.
 If your developers know about SEO best practices and the features that you as a marketer will need, then they are absolutely able to give you a great platform for SEO success.

 Want to try the SEO features of Umbraco?

-If you are curious how Umbraco works, you can get started with a free Cloud trial.
-That way you can let us spin up a cloud hosted trial for you in just a few minutes, so you can get to testing right away.
-Pick the "Sample Site" option to get the Umbraco Starter Kit so you can get started faster.
+If you are curious about how Umbraco works, you can get started with a free Cloud trial.
+That way you can let us spin up a cloud-hosted trial for you in just a few minutes, so you can get to testing right away.

 Want to dig even deeper?

-Above are 18 features that we see important for a SEO-friendly CMS.
+Above are 21 features that we see important for an SEO-friendly CMS.
 But we didn't dive into why these are so important.

-Lucky for you, we actually did that in a 3-part blog post series.
-So if you want to learn more about each of the 18 features, you should definitely take a read on our blog to learn more.
+Lucky for you, we actually did that in a 3-part blog post series as well as writing an entire 50-page white paper about it.
+So if you want to learn more about each of the 21 features, you can have the white paper in your inbox in just a few minutes.